 A popular new parent trend is to document your child’s growth with a monthly photograph shot in the same style.
 Perhaps baby always wears a white onesie and is with a sign saying he or she is X number of months old.
 Have fun with your prop.
 While you’ll want the baby’s outfit to be fairly simple—you’re trying to showcase monthly change, after all—your prop can reflect your family’s personality.
 Say mom’s a news junkie.
 Perhaps your sign is actually a “newspaper” with a headline.
 Or maybe you photograph your baby with a hand-crafted garland spelling out his or her name.
 The sky’s the limit.

-You also have complete creative freedom when you use Motif to create your custom baby announcement cards, photo books, and calendars documenting baby’s first year.
+You also have complete creative freedom when you use Motif to create your custom cards, the best photo books, and calendars for whatever baby announcement idea you have.
 If you want a traditional pink or blue theme, Motif has that—but if you want a more custom look and feel, it’s easy to create that, too.
 (Just think how much grandma would love a calendar filled with those first-year photos!)

 No matter your style, you’ll enjoy the heirloom quality of Motif’s products.
 It’s exactly what your little one deserves.